-Cardiac troponin assays detect myocardial cell damage and necrosis[1,2] but it is still debated to what extent exercise-induced cTn elevations is a physiological or pathological finding.
+cTn assays detect myocardial cell damage and necrosis[1,2], but it is still debated to what extent exercise-induced cTn elevation is a physiological or pathological finding.
 As exercise-induced cardiac biomarker elevations mainly lack correlation to impaired left ventricular function, elevations have been interpreted as physiological[5,23].
 A prolonged and biphasic cTn release is indicative of release of structurally bound troponin from necrotic cardiomyocytes[24].
 Most studies report a small, transient leakage of cTn from the cytosolic pool, possibly because of affected sarcolemmal integrity caused by reversible ischemia[25,26] or increased reactive oxygen species production[27].
 Mechanical stretch of cardiomyocyte integrins, a consequence of increased preload and afterload during exercise, has also been suggested as a cause of troponin release from living cardiomyocytes[28].
 Higher peak HR in the Yo-Yo IR2 test results in a greater cardiac output and thus ventricular strain could explain why we observed higher hs-cTnT levels.
 It has also been shown that skeletal muscle damage can cause increases in circulating levels of cTn.
 In patients with chronic skeletal muscle damage, elevation of noncardiac cTn can mimic an acute myocardial injury[29,30].
 It is therefore possible that skeletal rather than cardiac muscle is the source of circulating cTn found in the athletes participating in this study.

 Serial blood specimen collection during the recovery period enables examination of post-exercise cardiac biomarker kinetics and is important to obtain a maximal concentration.
 In line with other studies recently reviewed by Baker et al[31], we observed an early peak of cTn elevation (6 h post-exercise), but it is possible that the true hs-cTnT peak was missed in our study.
 Therefore, a higher sample frequency during the first 6 h post-exercise could be considered in future studies.
 The small degree and rapid clearance of cTn elevation in the present study argue against myocardial injury and cardiomyocyte necrosis.
 Accordingly, it seems to reflect a physiological response to exercise.
-However, the intra-individual reproducibility first observed by Sahlén et al[32], and recently supported in our previous study[6], suggest that some individuals might be susceptible to exercise-induced cTn elevations.
+However, the intra-individual reproducibility first observed by Sahlén et al[32], and recently supported in our previous study[6], suggest that some individuals might be susceptible to exercise-induced cTn elevation.
 This phenomenon should be examined in future studies as it raises the question whether some individuals are susceptible to exercise-induced myocardial damage.
 This might be an important aspect to consider in the clinical significance of exercise-induced cTn release.

 There are some limitations to consider when analyzing the results of this study.
 First, the sample size was small, and the results may not be applicable in a larger population.
 This study should therefore primarily be hypothesis-generating for future work.
-Nonetheless, we detected differences between the exercise modes that could be interpreted as clinically relevant and beyond both biological and analytical variation.
+Nonetheless, we detected differences between exercise modes that could be interpreted as clinically relevant and beyond both biological and analytical variation.
 Second, pulse watches can overestimate HR[33] but the pulse watch used in this study has been validated to ECG[34].
 However, future studies of similar rationale should aim to use ECG for a reliable comparison of HR.
-Third, we did not perform post-exercise assessment of cardiac structure and function with echocardiography, making the significance of post-exercise hs-cTnT elevations uncertain in this study group.
+Third, we did not perform post-exercise assessment of cardiac structure and function with echocardiography, making the significance of post-exercise hs-cTnT elevation uncertain in this study group.
 Fourth, including a group of professional endurance athletes for comparison would add strength to the conclusion that troponin release is dependent on the training specificity principle.